landmammal/Course-overview/Unit-21-Python/python-Django-2.md

+## Python Django - Under The Hood

-Overview
+### Overview

-The purpose of this lesson is familiarize students with the basics of Django and introduce students to Django's Form class; generic views; and best practices around sanitizing input and handling exceptions.
+The purpose of this lesson is familiarize students with the basics of Django and introduce students to Django's `Form` class; generic views; and best practices around sanitizing input and handling exceptions.

-Summary: Complete Activities 6-11 in Unit 21

-Instructor Priorities
-Today's Instructor Priorities coincide with Class Objectives.

-Students should be able to:
+`Activities: 5`

+#### Learning Objectives

-Use Django's Form class to accept, validate, and persist user input.
+* Use Django's `Form` class to accept, validate, and persist user input.

-Use generic views to quickly develop resource views.
+* Use generic views to quickly develop resource views.

-Use capture groups in URLs to build robust detail views.
+* Use capture groups in URLs to build robust detail views.

-Use static files in local development.
+* Use static files in local development.

-Refer to Django endpoints in templates with the url tag.
+* Refer to Django endpoints in templates with the `url` tag.

-Instructor Notes
+#### Notes

-Today's lesson builds on the activity from the last lessons.
-Make sure to slack out the 07-Models/Solved to ensure a uniform starting point for today's activity.
+* Today's lesson builds on the activity from the last lessons.